-Trans Community Health (TCH) is a twice-monthly clinic for trans and gender non-conforming individuals.
-The physician at the clinic – Dr. Siobhan Callaghan – will facilitate gender transitioning and hormone therapy for anyone 16 years and older.
+Trans Community Health (TCH) is a twice-monthly clinic for trans and gender non-conforming Hamiltonians.
+The physician at the clinic – Dr. Siobhan Callaghan – will facilitate gender transitioning and hormone therapy for people 16 years and older.

-Trans Community Health is a joint initiative of the Hamilton Trans Health Coalition (HTHC) and the Shelter Health Network.
-The Hamilton Trans Health Coalition arose to build Hamilton’s capacity to deliver good quality health care to trans Hamiltonians, most of whom were traveling to other cities to access transitioning care, hormone therapy and surgical referrals.
-In late 2016 a group came together to form the Hamilton Trans Health Coalition and help address these needs.
+Trans Community Health is a joint initiative of Hamilton Trans Health Coalition (HTHC) and the Shelter Health Network.
+Hamilton Trans Health Coalition arose to build Hamilton’s capacity to deliver quality health care to trans Hamiltonians, most of whom were travelling to other cities to access transitioning care, hormone therapy and surgical referrals.
+In late 2016, Hamilton Trans Health Coalition was formed to help address these needs.